 I then wrote up a small action plan based on both our reflections.

 Increased awareness: There’s nowhere to hide with a recorded session.
 I experienced an elevated awareness of what I bring to coaching, to coachees and to the conversations.

 Fair assessment: I had some supportive guidance questions to use when listening to the recording.
 So, I was able to assess the recording in a fair and balanced way.
 This meant I could move quickly beyond my occasionally self-critical nature.
 Having both of us assess the recording helped me to feel more empowered as well so the supervisor wasn’t just the

-Highlighting blind spots: My supervisor’s insight also highlighted a moment when the question that I bought the coaching conversation wasn’t the best one.
+Highlighting blind spots: My supervisor’s insight also highlighted a moment when the question that I brought to the coaching conversation wasn’t the best one.
 It was a closed question that didn’t elicit further information.
 I would’ve missed that moment and the reasons why it happened if I didn’t have the recording.